[3.18] Gryph's Cremation Decimation - An (almost) Immortal Boss Killer

 Calculating Corpse Life

-When calculating the corpse life of our Unearth corpses there are two things to consider:
+When calculating the corpse life of our Unearth corpses there are three things to consider:

 Level of the Corpse